Don Shondell: Other works

 Shondell was the co-author and editor of the Volleyball Coaching Bible.

 Personal life

-Shondell was the father of Dave Shondell, the present head women's volleyball head coach at Purdue University, John Shondell, who is Dave's assistant at Purdue, and Steve Shondell, the former girls' volleyball coach at Muncie Burris High School where he accumulated over 1,000 wins.
-Steve has since moved on to take the head coaching position for the Ball State women's volleyball team.
+Shondell was the father of Dave Shondell, the present head women's volleyball head coach at Purdue University, John Shondell, who is Dave's assistant at Purdue, and Steve Shondell, the former girls' volleyball coach at Burris Laboratory School and former head coach of the Ball State women's volleyball team.

 Shondell was also the grandfather of former Tennessee women's player and current Youngstown State assistant coach Jasmine Fullove, former Purdue women's player Lindsay Shondell, and current Butler head coach Kyle Shondell.

 Shondell died on November 23, 2021.